Hi! If you are a coder and ever wanted to make a game (do i even have to say the second part?), you probably came across the whole canvas thing.

 <script src="https://rawgit.com/RazorSh4rk/DrawJS/master/draw.js"></script>

-If you decide to use Draw in production (yay), use the minified sources.
+You can also download the repo and use the .js file: If you decide to use Draw in production (yay), use the minified sources.

 <script src="https://cdn.rawgit.com/RazorSh4rk/DrawJS/8fe13774/draw.min.js"></script>